HomeFinanceSenegal Secures $258.9M from World Bank for Low-Carbon Cement Production

-Major Western cement companies such as Cemex, Heidelberg Cement, and LafargeHolcim emit between 561 and 622 kg of CO2 per ton of cement produced.
+Major Western cement companies such as Cemex, Heidelberg Cement, and LafargeHolcim emit between 561 and 622 kg of CO2 per ton of cement.

-Based on this data, Sococim’s ambition of producing 6,500 tons of cement per day at the Rufisque plant would emit between 3.6 and 4 million kg of CO2, approximately 35 percent of Senegal’s yearly CO2 emissions.
+Consequently, Sococim’s ambition of producing 6,500 tons of low-carbon cement per day at the Rufisque plant would emit between 3.6 and 4 million kg of CO2, approximately 35 percent of Senegal’s yearly CO2 emissions.

 But according to IFC, Sococim plans to replace part of its current clinker lines with one new fuel-efficient one, utilizing up to 70 percent of alternative fuels and boosting energy efficiency.